7 Key Ways to Save on the Average Cost of a Basement Remodel

 “A properly finished basement definitely adds value,” advises Christine Marchesiello, a top-selling real estate agent located in the Albany, NY area.
 “When done legally, it’s an affordable way to add value to your home because it increases the square footage without all the work required to put an addition on the home.
 The space is already there, you just have to install sheetrock, add flooring, paint, and a little décor and design.”

-With this guide to basement remodel costs, we’ll break down the elements your basement needs to be considered legal and help you identify key opportunities to save money so that you can maximize your investment.
+With this guide to basement remodel costs, we’ll break down the elements your space needs to be considered legal and help you identify key opportunities to save money so that you can maximize your investment.

 What legally qualifies as a finished basement?